 Door-to-door sales

-Door-to-door sales means selling goods or services in a consumer's home, or anywhere outside the trader’s business premises.
+Door-to-door sales means selling goods or services in a consumer’s home, or anywhere outside the trader’s business premises.
 A right to withdraw the purchase within 14 days usually applies in door-to-door sales.
-However, door-to-door sales contracts on certain products, including made-to-measure items, cannot be cancel
+There are, however, exceptions to this general rule, concerning for example made-to-measure products.
+In door-to-door sales, the consumer must also be given statutory advance information.
+Failure to comply with the seller’s obligation to provide information may, in a certain case, lead to the contract being non-binding.

 What is door-to-door sales?